 If a student is under 18 years of age the campus is required to notify a custodial parent or guardian within 24 hours of such student being determined to be missing.

-In keeping with the close affiliation shared by Syracuse University and SUNY-ESF, all students may register a Missing Person Contact to be notified in the event of a missing persons report.
+At the ESF Ranger School, all students may register a Missing Person Contact to be notified in the event of a missing person's report.
 The Missing Person Contact is confidential and may only be accessed by College officials when appropriate.
 You may register a Missing Person Contact through your MySlice account.

-SUNY-ESF Clery Act Fire Safety Policies & Fire Statistics for Student Housing
+ESF Ranger School Clery Act Fire Safety Policies & Fire Statistics for Student Housing

-SUNY-ESF's "Fire Log" is maintained and available by contacting the Community Manager of Centennial Hall.
+ESF's "Fire Log" is maintained and available by contacting the Community Manager of Centennial Hall.
 The below attached chart is a "Fire Log" of fires that occurred at campus student housing.
 Entries into the "Fire Log" will be made within two days of the receipt of the information.
 The log will be open to public inspection at the Centennial Hall office and the Environmental Health & Safety Office during normal business hours, and submitted to the campus community annually.
 The following is a description of each on-campus student housing facility fire safety system: